« Back to Settings for systemd units

 The property RestrictNamespaces is a systemd unit setting used for sandboxing.
 It is available since systemd 233.

-Purpose: control allow namespaces
+Purpose: control if namespaces usage is allowed

 Why and when to use RestrictNamespaces